Mirages and Large TeV Halo-Pulsar Offsets from Cosmic Ray Propagation

-When the source is bright, the asymmetry increases the number of detected sources, and when the source is dim, the asymmetry decreases the number of detected sources because it is harder to identify a source with a standard Gaussian if the source is faint and far away ($\sim 3$ kpc) from us.
-This helps account for the relatively few detected TeV halos compared to the numerous detected pulsars.
-However, more sources will become identifiable as observation time increases.
+When the source is bright, the asymmetry increases the number of detected sources, but when the source is dim, the asymmetry decreases the number of detected sources because it is harder to identify a source with a standard Gaussian if the source is faint and far away ($\sim 3$ kpc) from us.

-Our simulations use synthetic turbulent magnetic fields based on Ref.\cite{1999ApJ...520..204G}, and assume isotropic turbulence with a Kolmogorov power spectrum.
-However, the properties of the interstellar turbulence may be different, see e.g. \cite{2002PhRvL..89B1102Y,2024ApJ...965...65M}.
-Although probably not accurate at gyration scales, our turbulence does capture well the more isotropic long-wavelength modes in the turbulence, which are those driving the filamentary propagation of cosmic-rays on $L_{\rm c}$ scales \cite{2012PhRvL.108z1101G}, as well as the formation of mirage sources and large offsets.
+\cite{2012PhRvL.108z1101G,2013PhRvD..88b3010G}, as well as the formation of mirage sources and large offsets.
 Our method can handle a wide range of turbulence length scales within reasonable computing times.
-More realistic simulations, like particle-in-cell or 3D magnetohydrodynamic simulations, only cover limited spatial scales, restricting the range of electron energies that can be studied with them.
+More realistic simulations, {such as} particle-in-cell or 3D magnetohydrodynamic simulations, only cover limited spatial scales, restricting the range of electron energies that can be studied with them.

 {\it Conclusions and perspectives---} The assumption of isotropic cosmic-ray diffusion, which is traditionally used in the study of TeV halos around pulsars, is getting challenged by recent observations of multiple sources near single pulsars and significant offsets between TeV halo centroids and their parent pulsars.
 In this Letter, we introduced the novel concept of mirage sources.
 We demonstrated, by propagating individual electrons from first principles, that the intrinsically asymmetric propagation of electrons around pulsars can create multiple detectable TeV sources instead of a single symmetric TeV halo.
 This mechanism also explains large offsets between TeV halo centroids and their parent pulsars.